BU-Fall24-CS506-Team/Police-overtime/README.md

 - To identify outliers in the distribution of ratios of overtime worked vs. overtime paid.
 - To explore demographic factors (e.g., officer rank, tenure, gender, and race) and their influence on overtime pay discrepancies.
-- To create visualizations that illustrate trends and anomalies in overtime payments.
+- To create visualizations that illustrate trends and anomalies in overtime payments. after midterm
+- improve the model that analyze the year-over-year changes in BPD overtime budgets.
+- Look into the outlier data, see if any patteren.

 ## 3. Preliminary Visualizations of Data